Running WRF¶

 - wrfrst_d0x_YYYY-MM-DD_hh:mm:ss

-Files that may be used to restart a simulation.
-They are created if the restart_interval setting in the namelist.input file is within the total simulation time.
+Files used to restart a simulation.
+These are created if restart_interval in namelist.input is within total simulation time.
 Here, x denotes the domain ID, and the remaining variables represent the date and time for which the file is valid.

-See Idealized Case Initialization for additional information on idealized cases, including code modification and backward compatibility for idealized cases.
+See Idealized Case Initialization for additional information on idealized cases.

 cd WRF/test/em_real